GeoffreyChen777/Stalker/README.md

 # Stalker
-A Android APP for track TVshow.
+A Android APP to track TVshow.